LucasWinkler/TurboGames/README.md

 ### Removing migrations.

-If you want to remove the migrations to rename them or just revert any changes you must delete the database from the SQL object window and then type:
+If you want to remove the last migration then type:

 ```
 remove-migration
 ```

-If you're unable to remove it with that command you can manually delete the migration.
+If you're unable to remove it with that command delete the database and trying agian.
+If it still doesn't work you can try to manually remove the migration.

 # Extra Help